Kalink52/DestinyMaker/README.md

 - Starts with a default character loaded
 - Allows you to name your character
 - Background your character background and adds the skills associated with the background to the character sheet
-- Race determines your subrace (if applicable ) size, weight, and starting features of your character (right now only elf human, and drow's feature work)
+- Race determines your subrace (if applicable ) size, weight, and starting features of your character (right now only Elf, Human, and drow's feature work)
 - Subrace at this state only adds the subrace to the character sheet
 - Ability scores apply their modifier to the carry capacity, initiative, Hit Points and the appropriate skills.
 - Level at this state only increases Hit Points